Julián Romea: Biography

+Julian Romea portrayed in Contemporary Poets by Antonio Maria Esquivel, 1846, Prado Museum, Madrid.
+He is standing, in profile, in a central position, with a cane and a white glove.

 Born in the Plaza de Santa Catalina, in the Murcian capital, Julián was the second of the six children of Mariano Romea y Bayona, an Aragonese who administered the assets of the Marquises of Espinardo in Murcia, and of Ignacia Yanguas and Prat de Rivera, a Valencian based in Madrid.
 In 1816 he moved with his family to Alcalá de Henares, but when his father was banished for his liberal past and fled to Portugal, his mother returned to Murcia with her children in 1823; there the young Romea studied the humanities at the Major Seminary of San Fulgencio; by then he already intervened as an actor in amateur pieces.
 At the end of 1827 the father returned from exile.
 In 1831 they returned to Madrid and Julián enrolled in the newly created School of Music and Declamatory Art, where he was taught by the great actor Carlos Latorre, a disciple of Isidoro Máiquez; he also became a professor at this School, popularly known as The Conservatory.
 In 1832 he was hired as a young leading man by the Juan Grimaldi Company and was an actor at the Teatro del Principe, on whose stage he starred in the first performance of a play by William Shakespeare directly translated from English: Macbeth, in 1838.

-Julian Romea portrayed in Contemporary Poets by Antonio Maria Esquivel, 1846, Prado Museum, Madrid.

 In 1839, together with his sister Florencia and his wife, Matilde Díez, he promoted the construction of a monument in Granada to commemorate the great actor Isidoro Maiquéz who would die in this city in 1820.